GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 }
 ```

-The most important thing to configure are your assemblies and your tracks
+The most important thing to configure are your assemblies and your tracks.

 ### Configuring assemblies